OmarHansali/VolumeController/README.md

 - **Windows only:** Volume and media control uses Windows APIs (`pycaw`, `keyboard`).
 For Android, significant adaptation is needed (see below).
 - **No UI:** There is no window or display; all actions are performed in the background.
 - **Webcam required:** Ensure your webcam is connected and accessible.

-## Android Support

-- Direct Android support is not included.
-To run on Android, you would need to port the logic using [Kivy](https://kivy.org/) or [Chaquopy](https://chaquo.com/chaquopy/) and adapt camera and system control APIs for Android.

 ## Troubleshooting